AIChubar/GPTJRPG/README.md

 The core gameplay involves progressing through levels, engaging with enemies, completing quests, and managing units to form a strong and balanced team.
 The main goal is to defeat the world antagonist.
 The game's difficulty and the necessity of adapting the playstyle come from the fact that units do not heal after battles.
 Players must carefully select battles that can provide an item that might help recruit new units or heal the group.

-To progress through the levels, you need to complete quests with a reward "pass to the next level" and a final quest is indicated with a reward "win".
+To progress through the levels, you need to complete quests with a reward "pass to the next level", and a final quest is indicated with a reward "win".

 ![Level](./images/level.png)